GhaithGmhraJobs/HR-mini/README.md

-# HR-mini
-a repo crated for the mini version of the HR program
 # HR Mini — Employee Manager

 A small Flask-based HR application to manage employee flags and departments.
 Employees have configurable departments, salary, bonus, and days off.
 The frontend displays all employees and allows setting department flags.